Yakushiji Temple

 10 of 15 in Nara

-Yakushiji (薬師寺) is one of Japan’s oldest temples, built in the late 7th century by Emperor Tenmu to pray for his ailing wife’s recovery.
-The temple is known for its symmetrical layout, with the main hall and lecture hall aligned along a central axis, flanked by twin pagodas.
-The reconstructed main hall houses the Yakushi Trinity, a masterpiece of Japanese Buddhist art.
-The East Pagoda, dating back to 730, has survived multiple fires and appears to have six stories, although it technically has three.
+Yakushiji (薬師寺) is one of Japan’s most historically significant temples, originally commissioned in the late 7th century by Emperor Tenmu to pray for the recovery of his ailing wife, who would later become Empress Jitō.
+Located in Nara, the temple exemplifies classical temple architecture with its elegant, symmetrical layout: the main hall (Kondō) and lecture hall (Kōdō) are aligned along a central axis and flanked by two majestic pagodas.
+The reconstructed main hall houses the Yakushi Trinity—an iconic trio of bronze statues representing the Healing Buddha and his attendants, widely regarded as a masterpiece of Japanese Buddhist sculpture.
+One of Yakushiji’s most remarkable features is the East Pagoda, built in 730 and the only surviving original structure.
+Though it appears to have six stories due to its intricate design, it technically has only three, and its graceful form has earned it the nickname “frozen music.”

 Provided through partner sites